Murders of Claudia Maupin and Oliver Northup

 On April 14, 2013, Oliver "Chip" Northup Jr. and his wife Claudia Maupin were tortured, murdered, and mutilated by Daniel William Marsh in the couple's Davis, California home.
 Marsh, who was 15 years old at the time of the murders, had an extensive history of antisocial and violent behavior.
-A diagnosed psychopath, Marsh had long been fantasizing about torturing and murdering people and desired to become a serial killer.
+Marsh had long been fantasizing about torturing and murdering people and desired to become a serial killer.
 The high-profile murders have impacted the policy debate surrounding the sentencing of juvenile offenders.

 On the night of April 13, 2013, after years of homicidal urges, Marsh "had enough" and decided to make his fantasies come true.
 In the early morning hours of April 14, he left his mother's home and wandered the streets of Davis in search of a home with open windows or doors, before coming upon Maupin and Northup's residence.
 Marsh cut open the window screen, invaded the home, and made his way to the couple's bedroom where he found Maupin and Northup asleep.
-Marsh then stabbed both victims to death.
+Marsh watched them sleep for a few minutes then stabbed both victims to death.
 The attack was severe, leaving Northup with 61 stab wounds and Maupin with 67 stab wounds.
 After murdering Northup and Maupin, Marsh dissected, eviscerated, and mutilated their bodies.
 The couple's bodies were discovered the next day.
-It wouldn't be until June that Marsh was arrested--due to Marsh's extensive planning of the murders, he left no DNA, fingerprints, footprints, or any other evidence at the crime scene.
+It wouldn't be until June that Marsh was arrested—due to Marsh's extensive planning of the murders, he left no DNA, fingerprints, footprints, or any other evidence at the crime scene.
 He became a suspect after bragging to his friends about the murders.
 Marsh was then interrogated and confessed to the crimes.
 He told investigators that the murders gave him a feeling of "pure happiness" which lingered for weeks.
 Marsh was convicted of the murders in September 2014.
 He was also declared sane.